 How do I choose patients for GeneSight® testing?

 No clear clinical guidelines currently exist to identify good candidates for psychiatric pharmacogenomic testing.
 The choice for testing is entirely at the discretion of the healthcare provider.
-While pharmacogenomic testing has the potential to help healthcare providers identify genetically optimal medications for all patients, this white paper identifies characteristics that may make patients more or less ideal candidates for GeneSight testing.
+While pharmacogenomic testing has the potential to help inform healthcare providers on treatment decisions for many patients, this white paper identifies characteristics that may make patients more or less ideal candidates for GeneSight testing.

 What types of patients are appropriate for GeneSight testing?

 Patients who have failed one or more medications:

 The clinical trials that demonstrate the clinical validity, clinical utility, and cost-effectiveness of the GeneSight test enrolled patients who had failed at least one medication trial.1–5 In this patient population, the GeneSight test can be used as a roadmap to identify the medications or medication classes to which the patient is most likely to respond.